UCLA Samueli COVID-19 Information

 Q: Did the university require that all students and community members get the flu vaccine?

 A: Yes.
 UCLA requires all students, faculty, other academic appointees and staff learning, living or working at UC locations to get their flu vaccines by Nov.
-1, 2022.
+1, 2023.
 Students who are noncompliant are subject to an academic hold.
-Information about where to find vaccination sites, how to schedule a vaccine and insurance coverage can be found here
+Information about where to find vaccination sites, how to schedule a vaccine and insurance coverage can be found at the Ashe Student Health and Wellness Center website

 Those who file for an exception will be required to wear face masks on campus through the end of flu season even if COVID-19 protocols are lifted.